 This is the amount of time that the clock shifts during daylight savings time, if applicable.
-It applies only to the after-hours calculations, and will usually be one hour, or zero to disable daylight savings.
+It applies only to the after-hours and scheduled uploads calculations, and will usually be one hour, or zero to disable daylight savings.
 The default is disabled.

 + Start / End Nth / Day / Month / Time:

 These parameters allow you to specify the start and end times of daylight savings, if DST Shift is nonzero.
 They only apply to the after-hours calculations.

 Most countries use a relative specification such as 'The 1st Sunday of April, at 02:00 local time', or 'The Friday before the last Sunday of October, at 2:00 local time'.

 For the first example you would choose '1st', 'Sunday', 'April', '2:00'.
 For the second, you'd choose 'Last', 'Sunday', 'October', '-2d 02:00'.

 You can also choose a fixed date and time using for instance 'Absolute Day', 'Day 28', 'April', '02:00'.

 The time is always in the current local time zone, including any daylight savings adjustment.

 Mon / Tue / ...
 After Hour Start / End:

 These parameters allow you to specify which times are after-hours, for the purpose of applying different trip tracking parameters at those times.